Wednesday, October 30, 2024

 However, this definition has issues.
 First, it lacks rigor.
 If atheism is merely a lack of belief in God, then a rock can technically be considered an atheist, right?
 Consider this, if a vegetarian is defined as “someone who doesn’t eat meat,” then rocks also qualify as vegetarians.
 Perhaps a more accurate definition of vegetarian should be “a person who chooses not to eat meat” which would now exclude rocks since rocks don't decide to not eat meat.
 I don’t think, though, that atheists would be happy if we changed their definition to, “a person who decides not to believe in God.”
 When you equivocate on the meaning of words to prop up your argument, you’re opening a can of worms.

 Second, a term already exists for those uncertain about God’s existence: agnosticism.
 I suspect that atheists avoid this label because it allows for the possibility of a god, which they want to stubbornly reject.
 Atheists want to pretend they’re open minded.
-It’s been my experience that atheists are open-minded at all.
+It’s been my experience that atheists aren’t open-minded at all.
 They want to put the burden of proving God on Christians, while they sit cross-armed and scoff.
 It doesn’t matter what evidence they are shown, they will always say it’s not enough.

 Finally, those who embrace this vague definition of atheism seldom live by it.
 They might say they merely lack a belief in god, but if you debate with them long enough, most will usually admit to believing there is no god.
 They rarely recant their definition, instead revealing their stance through statements like, “If there were a god, why is there so much suffering?”
 When an atheist says something like this, he tacitly admits he thinks there’s no god because of the suffering in the world.
 Sometimes, though, they make more overt statements like “there is no invisible sky daddy” which removes all doubt about what they truly believe.